synolia/SyliusAdminOAuthPlugin/README.md

 * Microsoft : https://learn.microsoft.com/en-en/azure/active-directory/architecture/auth-oauth2

-You can now connect to your accounts with Oauth in the admin login pannel !
+You can now connect to your accounts with OAuth in the admin login pannel !

 ## Development